The 2014 Microsoft Product Roadmap

 The second community technology preview (CTP) of Visual Studio 2012 Update 2 was released at the end of January, just two months after the final release of Update 1.
 The updates, which are taking the place of service packs for Visual Studio, mark major feature additions and improvements.
 Update 1 in large part was designed to support development for the new Windows 8 OS.
 So far, Update 2 looks to be focused on application lifecycle management (ALM) improvements.

 Microsoft so far hasn't given any indication as to when the final Update 2 will be released.
 However, Foley noted that, like other products in the Microsoft portfolio this year, Visual Studio 2012 will see a more accelerated product release cycle.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 End of the Road